rachaelfinch/rachaelfinch.GitHub.io/NBA_2022-2023_Season.md

 ### Basketball Becoming Less Positional

 I recently read an article about the NBA going offically position-less in the 2024-2025 NBA season.
 This is big news.
 Over the last decade, the game has changed so much.
-Players like Jokic for example who are centers are also some of the best passers.
-Additionally, seen in this 3 point percentage heatmap, it is also evident that some centers are leading teams in 3 pointers as well.
-Gone is the day where point guards and shooting guards dominated the scoreboard.
+Portrayed in this 3 point percentage heatmap, it is evident that centers are dominating and leading the following teams in 3 pointers: Atlanta Hawks, Boston Celtics, Brooklyn Nets, Houston Rockets, Utah Jazz, Washington Wizards, and Oklahoma City Thunder-tied with their shooting guards.
+Players like Al Horford on the Celtics shooting 44.6% from the 3-point line and Kristaps Porzingis on the Washington Wizards with 38.5% exemplify how centers are no longer stuck in the paint.
+Gone is the day where point guards and shooting guards dominate the scoreboard.

 <img src="images/3pt.png?raw=true"/>